2019 Red Bull Air Race World Championship: Race calendar and results

-On 23 January 2019, it was announced that Red Bull Air Race will be held in Chiba on September 7th and 8th at the Muroya's kickoff meeting held in Tokyo.
+On 23 January 2019, it was announced that Red Bull Air Race will be held in Chiba on September 7 and 8 at the Muroya's kickoff meeting held in Tokyo.
 The eight-event calendar for the 2019 season was announced on 29 January 2019.

-Races in Indianapolis, USA and Saudi Arabia which were to be held in October and November respectively were cancelled.
+Races in Indianapolis, US, and Saudi Arabia which were to be held in October and November respectively were cancelled.
 Two more planned races, one in Europe and the other in Asia, did not have a venue at the time of the calendar reveal.